 So, what is lean and what is purple drank?
 Lean and purple drank is a drink created from cough syrup that has codeine and a mixer, such as soda.
 Lean contains not only codeine, a highly addictive opiate but also promethazine.
 Promethazine is a type of antihistamine that induces live enzymes, which increases the potency of codeine.

-Lean become popular in the 1990s among hip hop culture, especially in Houston.
+Lean became popular in the 1990s among hip hop culture, especially in Houston.
 Several notable hip hop artists, including Gucci Mane and Mac Miller, struggled with lean addiction.

 The mixture became known purple drank because the cough syrup causes the drink to have a distinct purple color.
 Commonly, purple drank contains up to 25 times more than the recommended dose of codeine and accompanied with sweet drinks, like soda.